thorgriffs/work-day-scheduler/README.md

 ### Notes on this project

 * `Moment.js` is fun to work with :)
 *  This assignment allowed me to get more comfortable in saving data to `localStorage`.
-However, when pseudocoding, I did not think to first check to see if there is data availble in `localStorage` on load of the page.
+However, when pseudocoding I did not think to first check if there is data availble in `localStorage` on load of the page.
 This part of the assignment confused me for a while in figuring out how to get the info.
 * I'm still struggling with styling, even when using the Bootstrap framework.
   * The buttons do not contain an icon because I could not get the icon to display appropriately.
-Every attempt I made either had an icon that was mis-aligned and too small or else extended the button across the right side of the page.
+Every attempt I made either had an icon that was mis-aligned and too small, or else extended the button across the right side of the page.
   * There is weird behavior that I could not effectively troubleshoot when clicking the buttons.
     * Some black lines appear behind/underneath the button when it's clicked.
     * The text on the button is not clickable, only the area around the text.
     * (in general, I will be continuing to work on understanding how to style a button)
   * The alignment of the borders for each column were somewhat difficult to work with.
 I was able to (mostly) make everthing align through trial and error, but would like to improve my capabilities here.

 ## Screenshots